mxrtydluffy/React-App/README.md

 # React Tutorial
-Creating a React application web site for the San Francisco's Privately Owned Public Spaces.
+Creating a React application website for the San Francisco's Privately Owned Public Spaces.